Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**10.2A.** For Multiplayer tournaments at Regular Rules Enforcement Level, a minimum of one (1) round should be played.
+**10.2A.** For Multiplayer Tournaments at Regular Rules Enforcement Level, a minimum of one (1) round should be played.

-**10.2B.** For Multiplayer tournaments at Competitive Rules Enforcement Level, a minimum of two (2) rounds should be played.
+**10.2B.** For Multiplayer Tournaments at Competitive Rules Enforcement Level, a minimum of two (2) rounds should be played.

 ## 10.4 Pairing Algorithm